Learn about Sunshine benefits…

 In recent years, the advice to totally avoid sun exposure hasn't set right with me.
 Yes, I know that some say there have been changes in the earth's ozone, so the sun can be more dangerous than in years past.
 But how could something as natural as the sun be unhealthy as many would have us believe?
 This article from Harvard Medical School on sunshine takes a more believable middle road on the issue:

-- “Several studies have suggested that suddenly getting a lot of sun is more dangerous then steady exposure over time.”
+- “Several studies have suggested that suddenly getting a lot of sun is more dangerous than steady exposure over time.”

 - “There is a well-documented relationship between low vitamin D levels and poor bone health.
 Now links have been made to everything from multiple sclerosis to prostate cancer.
 “Linking” low vitamin D with these diseases doesn’t prove cause-and-effect, but it suggests that possibility.
 Getting some sun may also shake off the wintertime blues: Research suggests that light hitting your skin, not just your eyes, helps reverse seasonal affective disorder (SAD).
 Moreover, being outside gets us golfing, gardening, and engaging in other types of physical activity.”
 (Also read about how taking my cod liver oil is, for me, like an all-natural chill pill!)